Jungjee/RawNet/ReadMe.md

 - DNN-based speaker embedding extractor used with another DNN-based classifier
   - Built on top of authors' previous works on raw waveform speaker verification
     - [ICASSP2018](https://ieeexplore.ieee.org/abstract/document/8462575) and [Interspeech2018](https://www.isca-speech.org/archive/Interspeech_2018/pdfs/1608.pdf)
-  - EER 4.8% with cosine simaility back-end, 4.0% with proposed concat&mul back-end
+  - EER 4.8% with cosine similarity back-end, 4.0% with proposed concat&mul back-end
     - VoxCeleb1 original trial
 - Implemented in Keras and PyTorch
 - Published as a conference paper in Interspeech 2019.